 Keynotes lectures will be given by:

-In the meantime, we invite proposals for sessions that explore the role institutions play in linking equality of opportunity with greater access to education, public goods, markets, and broader political participation.
-Session proposals that encompass global and/or comparative perspectives are particularly welcome.
-We also invite sessions proposals on any other aspects of institutional research, with a strong preference for those that relate to WINIR’s aims and research priorities.
+We have now closed the four-paper session proposals and invite individual abstracts submissions.
+Submissions related to the conference theme that encompass global and/or comparative perspectives are particularly welcome.
+We also invite proposals on any other aspects of institutional research, with a strong preference for those relating to WINIR's aims and research priorities.

 All submissions to WINIR events must be explicitly about institutions or institutional thought, and are evaluated by the WINIR Scientific Quality Committee: Bas Van Bavel (Utrecht, history), Geoff Hodgson (Loughborough, economics), Uskali Mäki (Helsinki, philosophy), Katharina Pistor (Columbia, law), Sven Steinmo (EUI, Politics) Wolfgang Streeck (MPIfG, sociology), Linda Weiss (Sydney, politics).